 An easy way to remove the wrinkles from the pool liner is by using your hands, feet, or a pool brush.
 Wear shoes and walk along the wrinkles to smooth them out.
 Your feet, hands, or a pool brush are reliable ways to get rid of small wrinkles, but you may have to use a swimming pool brush to remove some of the bigger, more stubborn wrinkles.

 Increase Your Pool Temperature

 Wrinkles in your vinyl pool liner are much more likely to form in cold water than in warm water.
-Try heating the water until the liner softens so that you can work the wrinkles out more easily with your hands, a pool brush, plunger, or your feet.
+Try heating the water until the liner softens so you can work the wrinkles out more easily with your hands, a pool brush, a plunger, or your feet.
 Head over to my guide on the right pool temp for more info on what temperature you should keep in your pool.

 Use a Plunger

 Grab a new toilet plunger and head to the pool; it’s a solid choice for getting wrinkles out of your pool liner.
 Placing the plunger on each side of the wrinkle will pull the liner away and stretch it out, removing the wrinkles.

 Check the Landscaping Around Your Pool

 Check to see if your landscaping is redirecting water to where it is causing damage.
 Trees, shrubs, and bushes can cause water to gather in the area where the liner is wrinkling.
 When water accumulates, it will soften the soil around your pool and shift the ground.